Deep Inventory Management: Problem Formulation

 \subsection{Objective Function}

 The reward function at each decision epoch simply measures the cash flows, including the revenue from sales at each decision epoch, the cost of purchasing, and in-bounding inventory, following textbook approaches \cite{porteus2002foundations}.
-We can write our reward as $R^i_t = R(H_t, \theta)$.\footnote{Note, we can reconstruct $\beforeinv$ from $H_t$ and $\paramnot$.} Thus, the reward is:
+The reward is:

 where we define $I^i_{t_{-}}$ below in (\ref{eqn:transitionper1}).
 We will often make the dependence on the policy explicit by writing $R^i_t(\paramnot)$.
 We aim to maximize the total discounted reward, expressed as the following optimization problem: